 (3) Subsections (1) and (2) do not apply to custodians described in section 1(1)(f)(iv), (ix.1) and (xii) in the collection, use or disclosure of health information between or among these custodians for a function set out in section 27(2), unless the custodians will implement a new information system or change an existing information system in conjunction with the collection, use or disclosure.

+All dental practices in Alberta are required to have a PIA.
+The PIA document is submitted to OIPC.
 In addition to dentists, optometrists, pharmacists, opticians, chiropractors, physicians, surgeons, midwives, podiatrists, denturists, dental hygienists, and registered nurses must also comply with the OIPC in submitting a PIA.

 The PIA documents how your organization manages the personal data that you retain on your patients and outlines the steps being taken to protect that data.